abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/gke.md

 **2.** The **Work directory** field defines the file system path used as working directory by the Nextflow pipelines.
 It must be the same or a subdirectory of the *Storage mount path* at the previous point.
 Default: the same as *Storage mount path*.

 **3.** The  **Compute service account** field allows you to specify the Kubernetes *service account* that the pipeline jobs should use.
 Default is the `default` service account in your Kubernetes cluster.

+!!! note "Amazing!"
+    You now have everything you need to begin deploying massively scalable pipelines.

+Jump to the documentation section for [Launching Pipelines](../../launch/overview/).